 So, what should you do?

-As we said at the start, the answer is 'Nothing'.
-In all cases portfolios are positioned to reflect individual risk tolerances and objectives and are broadly diversified and designed to withstand the unexpected.
+The answer is ‘Nothing’.
+We actively encourage clients not to get distracted by short-term market movements.
+In all cases portfolios are positioned to reflect individual risk tolerances and objectives.
+They are broadly diversified and designed to withstand the unexpected.

 We have always also maintained that every investor should hold a healthy cash reserve so that no asset is ever sold at a depressed price.
 And that an investor’s goals and risk profile should be regularly reassessed to ensure that their portfolio matches their current needs.